-$\$ indicating which character block is regarded as a block of JAchars.
+ltj@kcati (attribute) Where i is a natural number which is less than 7.
 These 7 attributes store bit vectors indicating which character block is regarded as a block of JAchars.

-Furthermore, LuaTEX-ja uses several 'user-defined' whatsit nodes for typesetting.
+Furthermore, LuaT_EX-ja uses several 'user-defined' whatsit nodes for typesetting.
 All those nodes store a natural number (hence the node's type is 100).

-30111 Nodes for indicating that \inhibitglue is specified.
-The value field of these nodes doesn't matter.

-30112 Nodes for LuaTeX-ja's stack system (see the next subsection).
-The value field of these nodes is current group.

-30113 Nodes for Japanese Characters which the callback process of luaotfload won't be applied, and the character code is stored in the value field.
+- 30111 Nodes for indicating that \inhibitglue is specified.
+The value field of these nodes doesn't matter. - 30112 Nodes for LuaT_EX-ja's stack system (see the next subsection).
+The value field of these nodes is current group. - 30113 Nodes for Japanese Characters which the callback process of luaotfload won't be applied, and the character code is stored in the value field.
 Each node having this user_id is converted to a 'glyph_node' after the callback process of luaotfload.